How A Diamond Is Cut?

 A basic round brilliant cutting procedure involves the following steps:

-Marking: This involves an outline of the finest possible cut and form for the stone.
+- Marking: This involves an outline of the finest possible cut and forms for the stone.

 How is a Diamond Cut?